pkra/peterkrautzberger.org/future-mathml2.md

 I think we can and should focus on implemented standards and work on improving them so that the markup you need for good math layout becomes cleaner and thus easier to generate (both in terms of structure and performance).

-For 2), if you look at the semantic web, it is not being realized in terms of HTML tags.
-It's being realized via aria roles, RDFa and microformats.
-I'm not sure any of those are fitting for the semantic structure of MathML but I'm sure something sufficient can be created.
+Second, looking at the developments of the semantic web, it's obviously not being realized in terms of HTML tags or CSS propertiers.
+It is being realized via ARIA roles, RDFa, microdata etc. I honestly don't know enough about that end to say that those are fitting for the semantic structure of MathML (or rather: math and science) but something along their